ros2/ros2_documentation/source/Related-Projects/Visualizing-ROS-2-Data-With-Foxglove.rst

 .. note::

-  Foxglove can also connect using Rosbridge, however for performance and stability reasons we recommend using the Foxglove bridge.
+  Foxglove can also connect using rosbridge, however for performance and stability reasons we recommend using the Foxglove bridge.

 View and replay recorded data
 -----------------------------